Shaun-Regenbaum/Vue_Chrome_Extension/README.md

 First of all, this extension **only** works on Chromium based browsers (so Google Chrome, etc...)

 In order to use it simply follow these directions:
-1. Download the "extension" folder or clone the repository.
+1. Download the "extension" folder through the latest release (on the right side of the screen) or clone the repository.
 2. Go to the chrome extensions page (you can do this through options or simply go to chrome:\\\\extensions).
 3. Turn on Developer Mode on the top right of the page.
 4. Click on the "Load Unpacked" button on the top left of the screen and select the "extension" folder.